 If you travel to Canada frequently, you may want to check with your bank about setting up an account that does not ding you for extra withdrawal and currency exchange fees when out of the country.
 For example, State Farm Bank offers a debit card that allows its users to take money out of ATMs in foreign countries without charging these fees.

-Tips for Using Credit Cards in Canada
+Tips for Using Credit Cards

 Major credit cards are accepted at all retailers across Canada, with Visa and MasterCard being the most common, but some exceptions include Costco Canada, which only accepts cash or MasterCard and Walmart Canada, which no longer accepts Visa credit cards as of fall 2017.